TheHellTower/Discord.JS-v14-Bot-Boilerplate/README.md

     <summary>
         What features do this boilerplate provide ?
     </summary>
-    Well, if you scroll up a bit you can see the features list of [click here](https://github.com/TheHellTower/Discord.JS-v14-Bot-Boilerplate#-features)
+    Well, if you scroll up a bit you can see the features list of https://github.com/TheHellTower/Discord.JS-v14-Bot-Boilerplate#-features
 </details>
 <details>
     <summary>